 Long-term empty homes represent a wasted resource in an area where so many people are in housing need.
 These empty homes could be rented privately or sold for owner occupation, bringing much needed homes back into the market.

+Through the Private Sector Access Scheme, the Council helps landlords through the process of letting and managing their accomodation.
 The scheme aims to help households threatened with homelessness gain access to privately rented accommodation, while encouraging more homeowners in the private sector to rent their properties.

-For the Council:
+How it benefits the Council:

 Councils can also issue Compulsory Purchase Orders to return empty homes to use, but in general, compulsory purchase powers are only used where there is a compelling need in the wider public interest.